openfaas/docs/docs/deployment/openshift.md

 This section covers additional advanced topics beyond the initial deployment.

-#### Use a private registry with Openshift
+#### Use a private registry with OpenShift

-If you are using a hosted private Docker registry ([Docker Hub](https://hub.docker.com/), or other), in order to check how to configure it, please visit the Openshift [documentation](http://v1.uncontained.io/playbooks/continuous_delivery/external-docker-registry-integration.html).
+If you are using a hosted private Docker registry ([Docker Hub](https://hub.docker.com/), or other), in order to check how to configure it, please visit the OpenShift [documentation](http://v1.uncontained.io/playbooks/continuous_delivery/external-docker-registry-integration.html).

-If you try to deploy using `faas-cli deploy` it will fail because the Openshift Deployment component will not have credentials to authorize the docker image pull request.
+If you try to deploy using `faas-cli deploy` it will fail because the OpenShift Deployment component will not have credentials to authorize the docker image pull request.

 Once you have pushed an image to a private registry using `faas-cli push` follow the instructions below to either create a pull secret that can be referenced by each function which needs it, or create a secret for the ServiceAccount in the `openfaas-fn` namespace so that any functions which need it can make use of it.